-The north-west tower was the only tower in Carreg Cennen to have a cylindrical form.
+The north-west tower was the only tower in Carreg Cennen to have a cylindrical form, about 8 meters in diameter.
 Perhaps it was not related to the castle’s defenses, but only to the conditions of the terrain.
 In the ground floor room, three cross-shaped arrowslits were placed, directed in three different directions, one of them in the 15th century was transformed into a round one, adapted for muskets.
 Above there were at least one, and probably two floors, accessible only from the level of the defensive walls.
 The western, adjacent to the tower and southern curtain, were much thinner than the eastern and northern one because of the inaccessible slopes protecting the castle in those directions.
 Despite this, it received arrowslits and battlement, although the defensive wall-walk had to be installed on a wooden porch.
 Access to it probably led from the courtyard using ladders.
 In the south-west corner, the defensive wall received a slight rounding, which filled the edge of the rock and prevented the need to build a tower there.
 Towering over the river valley, the southern curtain was equipped with two latrines and two larger openings of unknown purpose.

 In the middle of the eastern curtain, a smaller four-sided tower protruded from the face of the wall.
 Inside, a small vaulted room is identified by the remains of a stone altar as a chapel (similarly the chapel was placed at Kidwelly Castle).
 It was at the height of the second floor, below which there was no room in the tower.
 It was probably originally planned, however, to create a chamber there at the height of the hall, because on the outside of the tower there is a latrine chute not connected with anything.